John Dillinger: Formative years and marriage

 As a teenager, Dillinger was frequently in trouble for fighting and petty theft; he was also noted for his "bewildering personality" and bullying of smaller children.
 He quit school to work in an Indianapolis machine shop.
-His father feared that the city was corrupting his son, prompting him to move the family to Mooresville, Indiana, in 1921.
-Dillinger's wild and rebellious behavior was unchanged, despite his new rural life.
-In 1922, he was arrested for auto theft, and his relationship with his father deteriorated.
+Fearing that the city was corrupting his son, Dillinger's father relocated the family to Mooresville, Indiana, in 1921.
+Despite his new rural life, however, Dillinger's wild and rebellious behavior was unchanged.
+In 1922 he was arrested for auto theft, and his relationship with his father deteriorated.